Conservation & Education

-The Stream Team monitors 45 AMD treatment sites, manages over 260 sampling sites in five counties, provides technical assistance to watershed groups and conservation districts, and works in schools to connect students with Nature.
+The Stream Team monitors 45 AMD treatment sites, manages over 260 sampling sites in five counties, and provides technical assistance to local watershed groups and conservation districts.

 Clean water is vital for life and the Stream Team works everyday to revitalize polluted watersheds.
 To achieve our clean water goals, we rely on our most valuable asset – you!
 We promote environmental stewardship by engaging citizens like you to aid in the monitoring of dozens of Abandoned Mine Discharges (AMDs) within the 1,887 square-mile Kiski-Conemaugh River Basin.